 Lara Logan of 60 Minutes joins us tonight.

-We'll explain that and and much more coming up.
+We'll explain that and much more coming up.

 We'll continue.

-And you've been doing this for a long time, and you know that all kinds of in-effect dossiers come across the desks of investigators and intel agencies, law enforcement agencies, and and politicians, and people cover them.
+Ben, you've been doing this for a long time, and you know that all kinds of, in effect, dossiers come across the desks of investigators and intel agencies, law enforcement agencies, and politicians, and people cover them.

 And they're not made public because their contents are unverified, sometimes unverifiable, and they're defamatory.

-They they are not full of documents that are being briefed to the President of the United States, to the President-elect of the United States, being fought over in an intense tug of war by intelligence officials.
+They are not full of documents that are being briefed to the president of the United States, to the president-elect of the United States, being fought over in an intense tug-of-war by intelligence officials.

 That, you know, for instance, imagine covering the week that we just had, right?

-I mean, I just think that it's hard that Americans would have a lot of trouble understanding.
+I mean, I just think that it's hard that Americans would have a lot of trouble understanding without the document.

 But you're making a retroactive argument.

-That FCA was a piece of dark matter that was pulling the FBI that was pulling Harry Reid.
+The dossier was a piece of dark matter that was pulling the FBI, that was pulling Harry Reed.

 And we didn't then.

-I didn't know this was part of a Hillary Clinton Oppo operation that she took up from a Republican anti-Trump Republican donor operation.
+I didn't know this was part of a Hillary Clinton OPO operation that she took up from a Republican, anti-Trump, Republican donor operation.

 We didn't know the extent to which Steele apparently had gotten some of this information from Russian intelligence and shady Russian sources.